The Yellow Sea (film): Plot

+After arriving at the cargo ship, Gu-nam realizes he has been set up again, and narrowly escapes Jung-hak's men.
+When some of them are arrested and direct the police towards Tae-won, Tae-won sends men to eliminate Jung-hak and his crew, and following a struggle a wounded Jung-hak escapes and leaves for Tae-won's hideout.

+Gu-nam returns to Seung-hyun's apartment and promises his widow to kill the man responsible for her husband's murder.
+With new information from the widow, Gu-nam searches the driver's apartment and learns Tae-won's name and location after capturing Choi, who had been in contact with the driver, but Gu-nam is then ambushed by a pair of men on his way to the hideout.

-After arriving at the cargo ship, Gu-nam realizes he has been set up yet again and is cornered by Myun's men and almost killed, but is able to escape.
-Some of Myun's men are arrested and point the police towards Tae-won, who sends men to the apartment complex Myun and his crew is staying at to have him killed.
-The rest of Myun's crew are killed, but Myun defeats Tae-won's crew, burns down the complex, and leaves to find Tae-won.
-Gu-nam returns to Seung-hyun's apartment, promising to Seung-hyun's wife to kill the man responsible for having her husband murdered.
-Myun ambushes Tae-won at his gang's headquarters, and after a lengthy conflict, the two are mortally wounded.
-During Gu-nam's search, he is ambushed and abducted by two goons, but kills them and retrieves a business card off of one of the goons for a banker who had been in contact with Myun.
-Gu-nam arrives at the station and stands over the dying Tae-won, who mumbles that Seung-hyun had an affair with his wife.
-Myun passes out at the wheel of his van and crashes at the station entrance, and dies from his wounds.
-At a restaurant, a wounded Gu-nam meets with the man who helped identify his wife and is given her ashes.
-After following the business card to a bank, he leaves after seeing Seung-hyun's wife talking to the banker who had hired Myun, deducing that she had hired him to kill her own husband.
-Both Tae-won and Seung-hyun's wife had put the hit on Seung-hyun; Tae-won for having an affair with his wife, Seung-hyun's wife for cheating.
+At the hideout, Tae-won learns that Jung-hak acquired Seung-hyun's murder contract through a banker named Kim Jung-hwan.
+Jung-hak ambushes Tae-won and his men, and after a lengthy conflict, the two are mortally wounded.
+Gu-nam fends off his ambushers and retrieves Jung-hwan's business card off of them before arriving at the hideout and finding a dying Tae-won, who mumbles that he had Seung-hyun killed for having an affair with his wife.
+Jung-hak passes out at the wheel of his van and crashes at the station entrance, and dies from his wounds.

+At a restaurant, a wounded Gu-nam meets with the man he hired to identify his wife and is given a box of ashes.
+After following the business card to Jung-hwan's bank, Gu-nam leaves after seeing Seung-hyun's widow talking to Jung-hwan, deducing that she had hired him to kill her own husband.
+Both Tae-won and Seung-hyun's wife had put a hit on Seung-hyun; Tae-won for having an affair with his wife, Seung-hyun's wife for cheating.

 Gu-nam heads to a pier and takes a fisherman hostage and orders him to go to Yanbian.
-While on the boat, he has a vision of his wife leaving on a train; he succumbs to his wounds en route back to China.
-The fisherman then dumps Gu-nam's body and the ashes in the water.
+While on the boat, he has a vision of his wife leaving on a train; he succumbs to his wounds en route back to China, and the fisherman dumps Gu-nam's body and the ashes in the water.
 In an ambiguous mid-credit scene, Gu-nam's wife arrives home by train.